fowlerp-qlik/sudoku/README.md

 sudoku.js is the solver itself.
 This code has nothing to do with UI.
 It defines a Puzzle class that contains methods you might expect:

-- constructor: takes an 81 character string in the form the Norvig users (digits 1 through 9. "." represents a blank cell).
+- constructor: takes an 81 character string in the form that Norvig users (digits 1 through 9. "." represents a blank cell).
 Internally this constructor is also used to clone puzzle objects
 - solve: solve the puzzle.
 Can even try to solve a solved puzzle which of course is trivially done
 - solved: returns true if the puzzle is solved (each cell contains a digit)
 - toString: returns a string representation of the puzzle (Norvig's string form)